 The majority of food that I post on the website is about being quick and easy.
 Making homemade chutney is not a quick process, however it is easy, and the rewards you reap are great.
-Not only will you have your own homemade chutney to spoon onto all sorts of dishes, you will also have fabulous gifts for people you love.
+Not only will you have your own homemade eggplant, tomato and mango chutney to spoon onto all sorts of dishes, you will also have fabulous gifts for people you love.

 This chutney uses the surplus of eggplants that are around at present.
 Our garden is literally rampant with them.
 This chutney came about due to being simply over chargrilled eggplant and babaganoush!
 I’d advice picking an afternoon were you really feel like being in the kitchen and enjoying the aromas of spices and sweet vinegars filling the house…and filtering through to the neighbourhood too!

 eggplant, tomato and mango chutney recipe